^

 • Stage III - 9-12 points.

-The septum in the uterus cavity
+Septum in the uterine cavity

 With a septum in the uterus, frequent symptoms are dysmenorrhea and abnormal uterine bleeding.

-In practice, even with these criteria in mind, errors in the differential diagnosis of various malformations of the uterus are possible.
-The greatest importance in this case is the examination of the uterine surface from the side of the abdominal cavity.
-For this reason, and hysteroscopy does not accurately determine the type of malformation of the uterus.
+In practice, even taking these criteria into account, errors in differential diagnostics of various uterine malformations are possible.
+The most important thing in this case is examination of the uterine surface from the abdominal cavity.
+For this reason, hysteroscopy does not allow for an accurate determination of the type of uterine malformation.

-Foreign bodies in the uterus cavity
+Foreign bodies in the uterine cavity

 Chronic endometritis